oracle-livelabs/apex/oci-document-understanding/intro/introduction.md

 - Configure the Automatic Row Processing to Insert a New Record into the Table
 - Invoke the REST Data Source through a page process
 - Parse the response and store the information in the database
+- Develop an Invoice Tracking and Invoice Analysis page
+- Implement Invoice Approval Requests Using Approvals Component

 <!---
 - Enhance Social Media App with AI-Powered Search.